 Article 6.1 of the contract between ProWest and the District states the following: "Open Book Accounting.
 The Contractor's GMP shall be based on actual procured quotes and bids from Subcontractors, vendors, and suppliers or based on estimated costs.
 In addition, Contractor shall include District Approved General Conditions cost, a fee markup, insurance fee and a bond fee.
 This total construction cost, or Base Cost, shall be added to subcontractor, vendor and supplier contingencies, and the Construction Contingency to form the entire GMP.
 As costs are incurred during the course of the Project, the Job Cost Accounting shall be updated to include actual costs incurred."
 Based on sampled billing documentation, open book accounting documentation as described in Contract Article 6.1 was not provided with invoice submissions to the District to substantiate the cost of work incurred by the contractor.

-In the FY 2023 Expenditure Population report provide by the District, ProWest Constructors reported billings to the District in the approximate amount of \$61.47 million for Measure BH.
-Absent detailed job cost documentation and subcontractor lien release documentation, we were not able to validate whether billing to the District was compliant with the contract terms.
-Per inquiry with the District and Fonder-Salari team, both contractor and subcontractor lien waivers are being received and reviewed on a regular basis and are available upon request.
+- 2023 Report Observation 4c

 - 2022 Report Observation 4c

 - 2021 Report Observation 4c

 - 2019 Report Objective 4c

 - 2018 Report Objective No. 4c